FoRTE-Research/afl/readme.md

 |**EMAIL:**   | snagy2@vt.edu |
 |**LICENSE:** | [MIT License](LICENSE) |
 |**DISCLAIMER:**   | This software is strictly a research prototype. |

+This repository contains several modified versions of AFL components which we utilize in our experiments.
+* **afl-fuzz-saveinputs** - dumps AFL-generated inputs and their sizes to file (for fixed input dataset experiments)
+* **testtrace** - evaluate any tracer's (e.g., QEMU, Dyninst) execution time on a fixed input dataset
+* **afl-cc forkserver-only extension** - insert *only* a forkserver during AFL's assembly-time instrumentation (useful for benchmarking)

 ## INSTALLATION